Reach for the Top: Select teams

 In 1978, Vincent Massey Collegiate Institute (now separately Michael Power/St. Joseph High School) became the first high school to win the National Championship twice.
 They played their first game in March 1978 against Richview Collegiate Institute and future Prime Minister of Canada Stephen Harper in the first game of the Etobicoke, Ontario, flight.
 Vincent Massey Collegiate easily won by a score of 445–160, with Harper scoring 80 points for Richview Collegiate in his first and only appearance on the show.
 Nicole Stamp, who was the host of Reach For The Tops Ontario Championships from 2004 to 2009, is also an alumna of Richview Collegiate.

 In 2003, University of Toronto Schools (UTS), based in Toronto, Ontario, became the first school in Reach for the Top history to win back-to-back national titles.
 In 2012, it also became the first school to have won the competition three times.
 UTS then defended its title in 2013 successfully for a record fourth time.
 In 2018, UTS extended its record to five by defeating London Central Secondary School in the final.

 In 2016, Kennebecasis Valley High School in Quispamsis, New Brunswick, defeated Eric Hamber Secondary in Vancouver, British Columbia and became the second school to win three championships, with earlier victories in 2010 and 2011.
 Lisgar Collegiate Institute in Ottawa, Ontario, became the third three-time winner in 2017, having previously won in 2015 and 2008.
 St. George's School in Vancouver, British Columbia, became the fourth three-time winner in 2025, having previously won in 1991 and 2004.

 Schools that have won the championship twice include Cobequid Educational Centre in Truro, Nova Scotia (1981 and 2005),Saunders Secondary School in London, Ontario (1992 and 1996), Gloucester High School in Ottawa, Ontario (1998 and 2001), London Central Secondary School in London, Ontario (2007 and 2009), and Glebe Collegiate Institute in Ottawa, Ontario (2021 and 2022).

 In 1990, the champions from Memorial High School in Sydney Mines, Nova Scotia defeated the National Academic Championship team from Collegiate School of Richmond, Virginia 305–280.

 Lorne Jenken High School in Barrhead, Alberta, which won in 1973 and made six other nationals appearances in the 1970s, was considered "the series' most successful competitors" in the 1985 edition of the Canadian Encyclopedia.

 St. George's High School in Vancouver, British Columbia, qualified for the national finals every year from 1989 to 2007, except in 1994 when Magee Secondary School represented British Columbia.
 In 1991, 2004, and 2025 St, George's were the national champions.

-Criticism

-Reach for the Top has been criticized by some due to concerns about question writing quality, expensive registration fees, and tournament structure.
-For example, in Who am I? questions, arbitrarily easy clues are often given towards the start of a question, leading to a buzzer race.
-Additionally, clues in Team Questions are occasionally of inconsistent difficulty, providing an advantage to one of the teams.